Donald Trump ‘Thinks He’s A King,’ Says Former FBI Official

 According to House Democrats, Trump used the power of his office to pressure the government of Ukraine to investigate former Vice President Joe Biden and his son.

-The commander-in-chief pressured Ukraine in order to damage Biden’s presidential bid, according to impeachment advocates.
+The commander in chief pressured Ukraine in order to damage Biden’s presidential bid, according to impeachment advocates.

-Voters support impeachment as well, according to a new Fox News poll, which suggests that there has been a dramatic shift in public opinion — the poll says that 51 percent of Americans are in favor of both impeachment and removal.
+Voters support impeachment as well, according to a new Fox News poll, which suggests that there has been a dramatic shift in public opinion.
+The poll says that 51 percent of Americans are in favor of both impeachment and removal.

 Delivered To Your INBOX